wohaco/despace/geer.md

 The Glenn Extreme Environments Rig successfully demonstrated the ability to reach & operate at Venus surface conditions for 24 days in November 2014.
 A custom gas mixer was used create the Venusian atmosphere containing 96.5 % CO₂, 3.5 % N₂, 180 ppm SO₂, 23 ppm CO, 0.4 ppm HCl, 0.05 ppm HF, 4.4 ppm OCS & deliver it to the vessel.

-After 2.5 days of heating at 7 °C/hr., the vessel reached Venus surface conditions of 460 °C & 1 334 psia while maintaining a leak free seal.
+After 2.5 days of heating at 7 ℃/hr., the vessel reached Venus surface conditions of 460 ℃ & 1 334 psia while maintaining a leak free seal.

-The system boundaries were tested by increasing temperature & pressure to 470 °C & 1 400 psia where the vessel remaining for 24 days.
+The system boundaries were tested by increasing temperature & pressure to 470 ℃ & 1 400 psia where the vessel remaining for 24 days.
 Over this period of time, the heaters & setpoints were varied to gain operational experience & knowledge of the system.